-- If you have downloaded MedCalc from the Internet, you should locate the setup file medcalcsetup[32/64].msi on your hard disk and execute (double-click) it.
+- After you have downloaded MedCalc from our website, you locate the setup file medcalcsetup[32/64].msi on your hard disk and execute (double-click) it.

 - This installation procedure will create a directory named MedCalc (or another directory you have selected during the installation procedure) on your hard disk, and copy the program files to this directory.
 In addition, it will create a sub-directory for the program's data files.